 Where: Santiam Sno-Park

-At Santiam Sno-Park, the sledding hill is generally free of trees or other obstacles, but snow conditions can vary and can get especially slick, which means faster tubing and less control.
-This park is the only tubing or sledding hill recommended by the National Forest Service in the Santiam National Forest.
-There are restrooms on site, but no warming huts.
+Santiam Sno-Park offers a sledding hill, generally free of trees or obstacles.
+While the snow conditions can vary, providing a slick surface for faster tubing with less control, this park is the sole tubing or sledding hill recommended by the National Forest Service in the Santiam National Forest.
+Restrooms are available on-site, though there are no warming huts.